-Partnering with the right agency can help amplify your voice, engage with your audience and ultimately provide a good return on investment.
+Partnering with a well-matched agency can help amplify your brand, involve your audience and ultimately provide an excellent return on investment.

-Before you meet with potential design companies, do your research.
+Spend a bit of time checking out potential agencies online.
 Study their websites to find out about the people and philosophy behind the business as well as familiarising yourself with their work and case study examples.
-Find out as much as you can about their projects and clients and the challenges they may have had to overcome to achieve the final results.
-Reading blogs, news and social media channels from the agency will also help you get a deeper understanding of the approach, tone and the personality of their business.
+Reading blogs, news and social media channels from the agency will give you a deeper understanding of their approach, tone and the personality of their business.

-When you meet a new design agency, don’t be afraid to talk about money.
-Ask for a pricing structure and if you have a budget, share it.
-Be very clear on what you expect for the agreed price and if there is any change in direction once the project progresses, make sure your agency is transparent on any additional costs and get these agreed before moving forward.
+When you meet with a potential new design agency, don’t be afraid to talk about a clear pricing structure and if you have a budget, share it.
+If your budgets are tight – and in the current climate we know that’s likely – be clear and ask your design partners to work with you to make the most of what have.
+And if there is any change in direction once the project progresses, make sure your agency is transparent about additional costs.

 With so many ways to communicate, from print to digital, establish early on how you can make the most out of your budget.
-If your agency is working on a printed brochure, consider if there are any elements that can be taken and shared on digital platforms including your website and social media.
-For example, infographics and new photography can be a great investment as they work brilliantly on both print and digital platforms.
+If your agency is working on a printed brochure, consider if there are any elements that can be taken and shared on digital platforms including your website and social media, for example, infographics or new photography.

 5. Review and re-evaluate